dscalzi/HeliosLauncher/README.md

 ### Note on Third-Party Usage

-Please give credit to the original author and provide a link to the original source.
+You may give credit to the original author and provide a link to the original source.
 This is free software, please do at least this much.

 For instructions on setting up Microsoft Authentication, see https://github.com/dscalzi/HeliosLauncher/blob/master/docs/MicrosoftAuth.md.